terramar-labs/packages-docs/getting-started/installation.md

 php -S localhost:8081 -t /path/to/packages/web
 ```

 Visit `localhost:8081` in your browser and you should see your Packages application.
+Login with the username and password you entered in `config.yml`.

 The final step is starting a background worker.
 Packages relies on these to perform the heavy lifting behind-the-scenes.